fooltowise/NeroNotes/Nero's Notes/Transdigm - Esterline Technologies Acquisition.md

 When I left the company, there were quite a few of those aircraft that still hadn’t hit rate production.
 Mitsubishi was making a regional jet and had not made it into rate production yet.
 The parts that we were selling to them, the price made sense and when we got into rate production, that particular program would pan out.

-### The reason why I asked that is, there’s an argument out there around TransDigm that a large part of, if not all, of the organic growth that they report, is from pricing and not from actual unit growth.
+### The reason why I asked that is, there’s an argument out there around [[TransDigm]] that a large part of, if not all, of the organic growth that they report, is from pricing and not from actual unit growth.
 I’m just trying to understand, in a steady state environment, do we just expect the unit growth rate to be GDP plus the growth of the platform that they are on or supplying?
-For example, in today’s environment, for TransDigm, where you see production being cut, the organic growth rate, is it going to be driven just by pricing?
+For example, in today’s environment, for [[TransDigm]], where you see production being cut, the organic growth rate, is it going to be driven just by pricing?

 You’re right.
 Their organic growth rate would be based around pricing.
 Mostly based around pricing.
 The types of systems that we are talking about are utility control systems, which are controlled by all of those panels that are in the overhead of an aircraft.
 That doesn’t mean that all of the aircraft that are flying will never be upgraded into a better system.
 They are still flying B52s and they’ve been flying them since the 1950s and they continue to upgrade those aircraft.
 The US Air Force continues to upgrade C130s.
 There is growth in those areas, to put a new system on board the aircraft.
 You can still go at it that way.